 Lossy vs. Lossless Compression

 PNG (lossless compression): Compresses the image while retaining all data.
 No matter how many times you save it, quality never degrades.
-The trade-off is a larger file size.
+The trade-off is a significantly larger file size.

 Choosing by Use Case